haileymgibbs/childcare-desert-analysis/Deserts x Head Start/Head Start State Estimates/Readme.md

 ## Outputs

-- Summary tables (printed in the knitted document, and optionally exported as CSV in Section 15): national, by state, by rurality, and by state × rurality.
+- Summary tables (printed in the knitted document, and optionally exported as CSV): national, by state, by rurality, and by state × rurality.
 - Two horizontal bar charts: percentage by state, and percentage by state split by rurality.
-- A written interpretation section (Section 14) with the national top-line figures and the highest/lowest states.

 ## Data Note: Alaska and Hawaii

 Non-rural points in Alaska and Hawaii show far more uniform zero supply across all licensed modalities than any other state/rurality group in the country (see Section 6's diagnostic table).
 This was investigated and ruled out as a coordinate-matching or join artifact — the pattern is present in the raw `adj_supply_*` values themselves.
 Both states are reported **at face value with no exclusion or special-casing**, on the assessment that this reflects genuine conditions (dispersed, low-infrastructure communities that register as "non-rural" under Census density-based classification without functioning like a mainland urban area, combined with documented child care access constraints specific to both states) rather than a data error.
 Section 6 is retained purely as informational context for readers evaluating these two states' headline numbers.

+## Data Note: State FIPS Join Error in Previous Analysis

+The .Rmd file contains prose explaining that in previous analyses, there was a state fips join error that dropped states with leading 0s.
+This was corrected for in the attached markdown file, and the author has the previous version saved elsewhere for reference and tracking.

 ## Requirements

 R packages: `tidyverse`, `knitr`, `scales`.

 # Large File Notice
-joined_rural is not loaded into this repository because it exceeds GitHub's file size limit.
-The underlying file for childcare_data is also not loaded here because the data are proprietary and the file exceeds the size limit.
+- joined_rural is not loaded into this repository because it exceeds GitHub's file size limit.
+- The underlying file for childcare_data is also not loaded here because the data are proprietary and the file exceeds the size limit.